As of 2017, there are approximately 69 million active monthly users on Twitter, making it one of the biggest social networks in the US.

 When a company is smart enough to evolve with the market by introducing new features and making necessary updates, you know they mean business.

-Through Twitter influencer marketing.
+Twitter influencer marketing

 Who are Twitter influencers?

-All influencers on Twitter have sizable followings who are more than just numbers – they’re actively engaged users who value and pay attention to what their favorite Twitter influencers have to say.
+Whether they’re working with other brands to increase their brand awareness or generating buzz for their own personal brands, all influencers on Twitter have sizable followings who are more than just numbers – they’re actively engaged users who value and pay attention to what their favorite Twitter influencers have to say.

 Who is the ideal Twitter influencer for your brand?